LibertyFi/python_testing_guide/docs/tutorial.md

     --8<-- "tests/level_2/test_session.py:simple_spec_one_liner"
     ```

+    Just beware that this doesn't work for some attribute names which are used by the `Mock` class, such as `name`.

 #### When Mock is not enough

 Sometimes using `Mock` is not enough.
 Let's take this new example class: